RobTillaart/UUID/README.md

 The UUID class has only a few methods.

-- **UUID()** Constructor, initializes internals based upon a hash of the FILE, DATE and TIME compile parameters, then it generates a first UUID.
+- **UUID()** Constructor, initializes internals based upon a hash of the FILE, DATE and TIME compile parameters, combined with the **micros()** timestamp.
+Thereafter it generates a first UUID.
-This gives a different sequence of UUID's if the same code is recompiled.
+This gives a different sequence of UUID's if the same code is recompiled, or when the UUID constructor is called in a loop or function.
-- **void seed(uint32_t s1, uint32_t s2 = 0)** reseeds the internal
+- **void seed(uint32_t s1, uint32_t s2 = 0)** reseeds the internal PRNG,
 pseudo random number generator.
-This allows to force the same sequences to be generated.
+This allows to force the same / identical sequences to be generated.
-This is usable for testing and specific applications.
+This is usable for testing and for specific applications.
-Note it is mandatory to set **s1** while **s2** is optional.
+Note it is mandatory to set **s1** while setting **s2** is optional.
 The combination {0, 0} is not allowed and overruled by (1, 2) in software.